ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH07_Object-Oriented programming Relations [ Inheritance ] Part 02/CH07_Intro.md

-Okay, here's a detailed summary of the video transcript in English, structured with clear sections and including relevant code examples as presented:

 **Introduction to Inheritance Types**

 The instructor continues the discussion on inheritance in C++.
 The previous video covered public inheritance, and this video aims to explore other types of inheritance.